+91- 880-029-9652

 After six months, both groups had similar rates of functional improvement.
 Pain scores also were similar.

-Thirty percent of patients assigned to physical therapy wound up having surgery before the six months was up, often because they felt therapy wasn’t helping them.
-Yet they ended up the same as those who got surgery right away, as well as the rest of the physical therapy group who stuck with it and avoided having an operation.”
+Yet they ended up the same as those who got surgery right away, as well as the rest of the physical therapy group who stuck with it and avoided having an operation.

 Another study published in 2007 also found that exercise was just as effective as surgery for people with chronic pain in the front part of their knee, known as a chronic patellofemoral syndrome (PFPS), which is also frequently treated with arthroscopic surgery.
 The study compared arthroscopy with exercise in 56 patients with PFPS.

-One group of participants was treated with knee arthroscopy and an eight-week home exercise program, while a second group received only the exercise program.
-At the end of nine months, patients in both groups experienced similar reductions in pain and improvements in knee mobility.
+A follow-up conducted two years later still found no differences in outcomes between the two groups.
 In an editorial about the featured study, Australian preventive medicine expert Rachelle Buchbinder of Monash University in Melbourne urges the medical community to change its practice and use physiotherapy as the first line of treatment, reserving surgery for the minority who do not experience improvement from the therapy.

 Avoid surgery for sciatica/slip disc problem with Physiotherapy

-In many pieces of research, comparison of clinical success and effectiveness of both surgery and Physiotherapy in patients with lumbar disc herniation has been carried out.
 More than 60% of patients with sciatica/disc prolapse who had failed other medical management benefited from spinal manipulation to the same degree as if they underwent surgical intervention.

 Surgery should always be considered when you don’t have another choice and you’ve exhausted all your options.
 Not only in orthopedic cases but in neurological and cardiac conditions surgeries can be avoided or patients can be prevented to reach a stage of surgery through graduated exercise programs.